-- - Avoid leaving items, such as remote controls and toys, in places where kids might be tempted to climb up to reach for them.
+- Avoid leaving items, such as remote controls and toys, in places where kids might be tempted to climb up to reach for them.

-- - Store heavier items on lower shelves or in lower drawers.
+- Store heavier items on lower shelves or in lower drawers.

-- - Check that your dressers have a drawer locking mechanism – they exist to prevent drawers from accidentally being pulled out and cause injury.
+- Check that your dressers have a drawer locking mechanism – they exist to prevent drawers from accidentally being pulled out and cause injury.
 All Maxtrix® dressers come standard with this important feature.

-- - Place TVs or screens on a sturdy, low base and push them as far back as possible.
+- Place TVs or screens on a sturdy, low base and push them as far back as possible.

-- - Always anchor TV’s or screens to the wall.
+- Always anchor TV’s or screens to the wall.

 2. Check the safety of your child’s bed

-- - Check that any gaps on, in or around your child’s elevated loft or bunk bed are less than 3.5” (9cm) or more than 9” (23cm).
+- Check that any gaps on, in or around your child’s elevated loft or bunk bed are less than 3.5” (9cm) or more than 9” (23cm).
 Remember to include ladders or added accessories in this check.

-- - Make sure the bed you chose has sufficient weight bearing capabilities.
+- Make sure the bed you chose has sufficient weight bearing capabilities.
 While kids don’t weigh much, sometimes friends or siblings add weight, so this feature is very important.
 Check that the bed has lots of good quality slats, and ask whether the bed has been tested to withstand at least 400lb’s of weight (all Maxtrix® bunks do!).

-- - For elevated beds and bunk beds, maximize safety rail height for the top bed.
+- For elevated beds and bunk beds, maximize safety rail height for the top bed.
 While Federal Minimum regulations require that safety rails are 5” (13cm) higher than the mattress surface, we strongly recommend you look for a bed and mattress combination that exceeds this limit.
 Maxtrix® Bunks and Lofts come with a 16” (41cm) rail height, one of the tallest in the industry.
-Remember, that the taller the mattress you use, the lower the safety rail becomes, so look for low profile mattresses, especially for the top bunks or loft beds.
+Remember, that the taller the mattress you use, the lower the safety rail becomes, so look for low profile mattresses, especially for the top bunk beds or loft beds.

-- - When adding rails or accessories, only use manufacturer approved products, to ensure the right fit and maximum safety.
+- When adding rails or accessories, only use manufacturer approved products, to ensure the right fit and maximum safety.

-- - Always ensure that there are full length guard rails along the back of the bed, and ensure that the bed is either less than 3.5” (9cm) from the wall or more than 9” (23cm) to help prevent possible entrapment between bed and wall.
+- Always ensure that there are full length guard rails along the back of the bed, and ensure that the bed is either less than 3.5” (9cm) from the wall or more than 9” (23cm) to help prevent possible entrapment between bed and wall.

-- - Make sure bunk beds are assembled correctly, designed to be rock solid and don’t “wobble”.
+- Make sure bunk beds are assembled correctly, designed to be rock solid and don’t “wobble”.
 Check connects and screws monthly to ensure beds are solid.
 Otherwise – tighten!

-- - For smaller children, ensure beds are equipped with front and back safety rails to avoid falls.
+- For smaller children, ensure beds are equipped with front and back safety rails to avoid falls.
 Transition Toddlers into Toddler beds before they can climb out of their crib on their own (most cribs have very high rails, and a fall from that height can cause serious injury).

-- - Make sure there are no sharp edges or corners anywhere.
+- Make sure there are no sharp edges or corners anywhere.
 Use plastic corner covers to prevent injuries if you discover some.